|

 apart from special occasions, as far as I know.
 Dried leaves of the honesty

-plant were on display in this room, as I recall.
+plant were on display in this room.

 I particularly remember the open space